 As Patricia Grant, McDonough’s interim senior associate dean for undergraduate programs, points out, while the school is costly its students go on to be employed at a very high rate post-graduation: 100% of 2015 grads had jobs within six months, at an average total compensation of $76,868.
-Still, a high proportion of McDonough students received need- or merit-based scholarships (55.2%), at an average of $42,794, the highest average for any reporting school.
+Still, a high proportion of McDonough students received need- or merit-based scholarships (55.2%), at a yearly average of $42,794, the highest average for any reporting school.

 SCHOLARSHIPS AND LOANS

 Marriott and Missouri Trulaske were among a handful of schools that did not divulge data on scholarships — that is, percentage of students receiving merit- or need-based aid.
 But most schools did, as well as the average amount their students receive on an annual basis.
 Tops on the percentage of students getting aid: SMU Cox, where every student — yes, 100% — receives merit-based scholarships, according to Anna Martinez, director of media relations.
 The scholarships average $32,704.